tasmota/docs/docs/Getting-Started.md

 Your device is connected to your network and to the MQTT broker.
 One last thing to do is configure your device using [Templates](Templates) in **Configuration - Configure Template** or [Modules](Modules) in **Configuration - Configure Module**.

-Check out all the supported devices in [Tasmota Device Templates Repository](https://templates.blakadder.com/)
+!!! quote "Check out all the supported devices in [Tasmota Device Templates Repository](https://templates.blakadder.com/)"